The best daphne for year-round colour and scent

 Daphne bholua ‘Jacqueline Postill’

 An evergreen daphne cultivar with leathery, mid-green leaves that is strong growing once established.
-Large clusters of mauve-pink flowers cover the daphne for weeks from midwinter into early spring.
-The plant’s fragrance is powerful, sweet and delicious, even on cold days.
+Large clusters of mauve-pink flowers cover the shrub for weeks from midwinter into early spring.
+The plant's fragrance is powerful, sweet and delicious, even on cold days.
 This daphne was raised at Hillier Nurseries by propagator Alan Postill and named for his wife.
 Height 1.8m.
 AGM.

 Daphne mezereum f. alba

 A rare, deciduous daphne with upright stems and small, narrow green leaves.
 The starry, highly fragrant flowers cluster on stems in winter before the leaves appear, and are often followed by yellowish berries.
 This daphne needs chalk soil to thrive.
 Height 90cm.

 Daphne odora Rebecca (= ‘Hewreb’)

 Daphne bholua ‘Darjeeling’

-A semi-evergreen daphne shrub with tan-coloured stems and pointed mid-green leaves.
-Clusters of fragrant, pale-pink daphne flowers, which fade to white, appear from early winter.
-The original daphne variety was raised at RHS Wisley from seed collected in Darjeeling.
+A semi-evergreen shrub with tan-coloured stems and pointed mid-green leaves.
+Clusters of fragrant, pale-pink flowers, which fade to white, appear from early winter.
+The original daphne variety was raised at RHS Garden Wisley from seed collected in Darjeeling.
 Height 1.8m.

 Daphne bholua ‘Limpsfield'

-Rich purple-pink daphne flower edges merge into white faces.
-The daphne variety blooms from midwinter and is heavily fragrant, it is a good evergreen daphne shrub to grow close to the house in a sheltered position.
+This variety blooms from midwinter and is heavily fragrant; the rich purple-pink flower edges merge into white faces.
+A good evergreen daphne shrub to grow close to the house in a sheltered position.
 Height 1.8m.

 Daphne bholua ‘Peter Smithers’

-An evergreen or semi-evergreen daphne shrub.
+An evergreen or semi-evergreen daphne.
 In midwinter, clusters of deep, purple-pink buds open to paler blooms, which then become darker with age.
-This daphne variety was selected at RHS Wakehurst Place from seed Sir Peter Smithers collected in Nepal.
+This daphne variety was selected at Royal Botanic Gardens, Kew's Wakehurst site from seed collected by Sir Peter Smithers in Nepal.
 Height 1.8m.

 Spring and summer flowering daphnes

-Small, deciduous daphne shrub, which blooms from late spring well into summer, sometimes into autumn.
+A small, deciduous and rare daphne shrub which blooms from late spring well into summer and sometimes into autumn.
 The clusters of white daphne flowers are fragrant and often followed by yellow fruits.
 This daphne variety is best grown in dappled shade on moist, acid soil.
 Height 1.2m.

-A small, spreading, evergreen daphne shrub that is happiest under the light shade of trees and tolerant of heavy clay soils.
-Glossy green leaves show off the large clusters of fragrant, yellow-green flowers that are produced freely all over this daphne plant in late spring.
+A small, spreading, evergreen shrub that is happiest under the light shade of trees and tolerant of heavy clay soils.
+Glossy green leaves show off the large clusters of fragrant, yellow-green flowers that are produced freely all over this daphne in late spring.
 Height 60cm.

 Daphne x burkwoodii ‘Astrid’